ovh/docs/pages/platform/ai/deploy_tuto_14_img_segmentation_app/guide.en-gb.md

 - **Write the requirements.txt** that contains the required libraries that need to be installed so that our application can work.
 - **Write the `Dockerfile`** that contains all the commands to launch our image segmentation app.
-- **Upload the dataset and the model's weights to an Object Storage** *(volume)* to be able to use these datas within the app's environment.
+- **Upload the dataset and the model's weights to an Object Storage** *(volume)* to be able to use this data within the app's environment.
 - **Build the Docker image** from the Dockerfile.
 - **Push the image into a registry.**
 - **Deploy your app**.